Frequently Asked Questions

 - May have a best practice(s) published in the DEI Annual Report

 - Industry Data and Analysis: The DEI report and index informs companies of best and emerging practices and points them toward peers in the business community that are already high performers.
-All company participants, regardless of score, receive a complimentary copy of the 2018 DEI Report, which consists of detailed aggregate results and benchmarking information from the 2018 DEI.
+All company participants, regardless of score, receive a complimentary copy of the annual DEI Report, which consists of detailed aggregate results and benchmarking information from the annual DEI.

 - Benchmarking Insight: Companies receive a scorecard outlining areas in which the company excels, as well as areas of improvement.
 75% of companies take the DEI more than once for long-term benchmarking to ensure sustainable results.

-- Network Connections: Participating companies receive an invitation to the exclusive "DEI Top-Scoring Companies" reception at the 2018 USBLN Annual Conference.
-In addition, at the USBLN Annual Conference there are breakout sessions where companies, in similar and varied industries, share best practices for leveraging the DEI for company success.
+- Network Connections: Participating companies receive an invitation to the exclusive "DEI Top-Scoring Companies" reception at the Disability:IN Annual Conference.
+In addition, at the Disability:IN Annual Conference there are breakout sessions where companies, in similar and varied industries, share best practices for leveraging the DEI for company success.

 - Customized DEI Consulting Services: Participating companies are offered customized DEI consulting services specifically geared towards increasing your DEI score.
 This is especially useful for companies that score below 80 and want to become a top-scoring company, a company that is striving for 100 score, as well as companies that want to maintain their score as the index continually evolves.

-While other tools exist, including the USBLN’s 503 Compliance Tool, the DEI is unique in its comprehensive nature, focusing on all aspects of disability inclusion, such as Culture & Leadership, Accessibility across the enterprise, a wide range of Employment Practices, and Community Engagement.
+While other tools exist, the DEI is unique in its comprehensive nature, focusing on all aspects of disability inclusion, such as Culture & Leadership, Accessibility across the enterprise, a wide range of Employment Practices, and Community Engagement.

 The DEI takes an average of 30-40 hours to complete and often requires coordination with other departments within the company.
 Other tools may take just a few hours and may not provide the in-depth analysis and insight the DEI provides.
-In turn, the DEI evaluation also takes 30-40 hours to finalize scores.
-This in-depth evaluation brings a level of quality, trust and accuracy.
+Repeat participants are also given the option to import previous year’s responses.

 Although there may be other tools to measure disability inclusion, the DEI is also a network of companies striving to advance their disability inclusion efforts.
 The trusted network operates in confidentiality and transparency, and best practices and failures are shared.
-The USBLN brings a sense of community to participating companies of the DEI and provides exclusive networking opportunities at the USBLN Annual Conference.
+Disability:IN brings a sense of community to participating companies of the DEI and provides exclusive networking opportunities at the Disability:IN Annual Conference.

 As such, the DEI is more than just an index, and focuses on building relationships and consensus with executives in Fortune 1000 companies to advance overall inclusion practices and employment opportunities for people with disabilities.